 Learn what to do if iTunes doesn't recognize your device.

-Try these steps to check the connection between your device or computer.
-You might need to do only one of these steps to resolve the issue, so test your connection after each step.
+Try these steps to check the connection between your device and computer.
+You might need to do only one of these steps to resolve the issue, so test your connection after you try each step.

 - See if the cable connection at the device or computer has come loose or unplugged.